tomzox/trowser/README.md

 # Trowser

-trowser is a browser for large line-oriented text files with color highlighting.
-It's meant as an alternative to "less".
+Trowser is a browser for large line-oriented text files with color highlighting and a highly flexible search and cherry-picking window.
+Trowser was developed as an alternative to UNIX-tool "less" when analyzing debug log/trace files created by other applications.
+Trowser integrates well with [GtestGui](http://github.com/tomzox/gtest_gui) as viewer for text output of test applications using GoogleTest framework.

-Compared to less, trowser adds color highlighting, a persistent search history, graphical bookmarking, separate search result (i.e. filter) windows and flexible skipping of input from pipes to STDIN.
+Compared to plain text viewers, trowser adds color highlighting, a persistent search history, graphical bookmarking and a separate search result window.
+The search window is especially designed to be main facility for performing trace
+analysis: Using multiple consecutive searches, manual additions or removals, undo/redo and subtractive searches, it can be filled with a condensed view of the trace file, holding only the lines relevant to the issue under analysis.

 Trowser has a graphical interface, but is designed to allow browsing via the keyboard at least to the same extent as less.
 Key bindings and the cursor positioning concept are derived mainly from vim.

 Note: In this context "line-oriented" denotes that each line of text is considered a data unit.
 Color highlighting (including search matches) will always apply the highlight to the complete text line.

-Due to historical evolvement, implementations of trowser are available in three different programming languages: [Tcl/Tk](http://tcl.tk/), [Python](https://www.python.org/), and C++ using [Qt5](https://www.qt.io/).
+Due to historical evolution, implementations of trowser are available in three different programming languages: [Tcl/Tk](http://tcl.tk/), [Python](https://www.python.org/), and C++ using [Qt5](https://www.qt.io/).
 The three versions are largely equivalent, however the C++/Qt version has best